 40 courses (120 credits)

-Any student may choose to pursue an associates degree, focusing in a specific program area.
-You may earn an associates of science by selecting your courses from the Social Science bachelors degree options and fulfilling the requirements below.
+Any student may choose to pursue an Associate degree, focusing in a specific program area.
+You may earn an Associate of Science degree by selecting your courses from the Social Science Bachelor's degree options and fulfilling the requirements below.

 Minimum of 60 credits, 15 of which must be taken at the university